bsmith89/midas2-wiki/Home.md

-Now, when running `run_snps` or `run_genes` for multiple samples in parallel (e.g. using a workflow manager or background processes in UNIX), MIDAS2 will see that the necessary parts of the MIDASDB have already been downloaded and will not repeat that step.
+Now, when running `run_snps` or `run_genes` for multiple samples in parallel (e.g. using a workflow manager or background processes in UNIX), MIDAS 2.0 will see that the necessary parts of the MIDASDB have already been downloaded and will not repeat that step.

 It is also possible for users to